Logflare/logflare_erl/README.md

 ## Batching

 This client handles batching transparently.
-Simply `logflare:async(Pid, Log).` and it'll batch log events over to Logflare if needed when batching is needed.
+Simply `logflare:async(Pid, Log).` and it'll batch log events over to Logflare when batching is needed.
 Batching is handled by the `gen_batch_server` library.

 ## Encoding

 We encode the data in the Binary Erlang Term Format and Logflare is written in Elixir, so all native Erlang types are supported.
 Logflare will handle transoforming those types into something the storage backend can handle.

-## Log Event Structure
+## Event Structure

-By default the `/logs/erlang` endpoint requires two top level keys: `message` and `metadata`.
+By default the `/logs/erlang/logger` endpoint requires two top level keys: `message` and `metadata`.
 The `message` is what you'll see in your log stream.
 The `metadata` is attached to each log message and can be any object, nested with any keys however deep.
 Logflare typechecks the metadata and migrates the backend based on any new fields found.

 Optionally you can include the `timestamp` field and Logflare will use your `timestamp` as the official timestamp of the log event.
 Otherwise events will be timestamped as Logflare ingests them.
 The timestamp can be an `ISO8601` formatted string or a Unix Epoch integer.